Hills Tower: History

 In 1527 Edward Maxwell, tenant of Breconside, bought the Hills estate from James Douglas of Drumlanrig, and had the original tower built soon afterwards.
 It was later improved by his grandson, also Edward Maxwell, the third laird, between 1598 and 1600; the surviving gatehouse was added at this time, and work was done on the upper parts of the tower, including the addition of the cannon gargoyles.
 The building works put a financial strain on the family, but they were able to retain ownership of the property and in 1721 the sixth laird, another Edward Maxwell, commissioned the mason John Selchrig (or Selkirk) to add the two-storey wing to the east side of the tower.
 This addition, which provided the tower with additional space and a more modern kitchen, was built in part with material recycled from older nearby buildings, at a cost of 900 merks.

 The building later passed by marriage to the McCullochs of Ardwall, who still owned it as of 1994.
+In 2003 Hills was sold to new owners who carried out extensive repairs.
 It is still in use as a residence, and was designated a Category A listed building in 1971; its barmkin walls and gatehouse are included in the designation.